SKIP TO CONTENT

 IPA guide

-Geochemistry is the study of the chemical processes going on in the earth's insides and outsides.
-Despite the name, it also sometimes involves studying the chemical processes taking place on other planets.
+Geochemistry is the study of the chemical makeup and processes of the earth, from its deep interior to its oceans and atmosphere.
+Despite the name, it also includes studying the chemical compositions and processes taking place on other planets.

 Definitions of geochemistry